Chetan-Rayalu/-Ecommerce-Follow-Along/README.md

 ## Learning Goals 🎯
 - Write an endpoint to update existing data in MongoDB.
 - Deletes the product from the page

+## Milestone 15: Navbar Component for Every Screen Page in Frontend

+In this milestone, we created an Navbar Component for every screen with page like Home, My Products, Add product, cart,etc.,

+- Added Navbar for all pages includes HomePage, Products page, login/Signup page, and Product form

+- Made full responsive for both desktop and mobile view and styled using tailwind CSS